fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_install.contents.rst

 you're a regular user and installing with admin, make sure you call **-clean** logged in as admin, so that Eclipse finds out about it).

-If it's still not found, double check the requisites (such as the java vm version).
+If it's still not found, double check the requisites (such as the Java vm version).

 Checking the installation